Rahul takes dig at PM as India reports over 50K COVID-19 cases for 5th consecutive day

 After India, the graph showed the USA with 47,511 cases, Brazil with 25,800 cases, Peru with 21,358 cases and Colombia with 11,470 cases in the last 24 hours.
 The number of patients who have recovered from the disease also surged to over 11.86 lakh in the country, according to the Union health ministry.

 Gandhi has been attacking the prime minister and the government over the manner in which the pandemic has been handled.
-He has also said the nationwide lockdown has "failed" to give the desired results..
+He has also said the nationwide lockdown has "failed" to give the desired results.
+The Congress said the government should take stock of the situation and not be in denial.

+"The Government really needs to take stock of the situation rather than repeatedly saying we're doing better than other countries.
+Government's denial is constantly putting millions of lives in danger," the opposition party said on its Twitter handle.
+Congress's chief spokesperson Randeep Surjewala asked whether the Modi government has left the country to be "self-reliant".

+"Covid_19 looms!
+18,00,000 Corona cases, 53,000 daily infections, 38,000 deaths, Public Health is failing, CMs admitted in Private hospitals, Union Ministers in Private hospitals, But where is the Modi Government?
+Have left India to be 'Atmanirbhar'?" he wrote on Twitter.